BigInteger tutorial with example in java

 BigInteger is one of the java objects in java.math package introduced in JDK1.6.

-For example, if you want to store longer values other than limit of integer and long
+For example, if you want to store arbitrary longer values in Integer or Long, it results in an error.

 int value=1231212312312312312312312;

-This can be used to store the result of big numbers which are not able to store in normal primitive types.
+This can be used to store the result of big numbers which are not able to be stored in normal primitive types.

 BigInteger bigValue1,bigValue2;